open-power/snap/hardware/README.md

 contained in the directory that `ACTION_ROOT` is pointing to (see section [Action wrapper](#action-wrapper)).
 Specific configurations/preparations for the action may be added via this make process step.

+## CAPI board support and PSL for image build
+The pre-requisites for the implementation of the FPGA card specific infrastructure for CAPI including the PSL differs for CAPI 1.0 (POWER8) and CAPI 2.0 (POWER9).

+### POWER8
+The build process expects the environment variable `PSL_DCP` pointing to the PSL design checkpoint which can be obtained from the IBM Portal for OpenPOWER (see [PSL dependency](../README.md#b-capi-board-support-and-psl)).

+### POWER9
+For information on how the CAPI 2.0 board support infrastructure is integrated into the SNAP framework and how to obtain the required PSL9 IP core archive see [PSL dependency](../README.md#b-capi-board-support-and-psl).

+If the environment variable `PSL9_IP_CORE` is pointing to The build process for the CAPI 2.0 board support requires an archived PSL9 IP core.
+If the environment variable `PSL9_IP_CORE` is defined the process is using that as pointer to that archive.
+Otherwise, the build process is assuming to find the archived PSL9 IP core in the subdirectory `psl` of `snap/hardware/capi2-bsp`.

+## The make process
-If you call `make` without any targets (on an X86 machine), then the SNAP software build, a simulation model build as well as a card image build are kicked off.
+If you call `make` without any targets, then a help message will be printed explaining the different targets supported by the make process.

-Just a simulation model (for the simulator defined in the `snap_config` step) may be created via the target `model`:
+A simulation model (for the simulator defined in the `snap_config` step) may be created via the target `model`:

 ```bash